arkypita/Vigotech-VG-L7X/CustomFirmware-VG-L7x/README.md

 *Note: WIFI connection has priority over the USB connection.
 As soon there is a Telnet Wifi connection the USB connection is ignored.

 # Flash Firmware
+##### WARNING: With this custom firmware you will lose the ability to use the VigoWork program!

+To backup you existing firmware read through this: https://github.com/arkypita/Vigotech-VG-L7X/tree/main/Firmware

 ##### No soldering is need for this mod!

 To flash the firmware you need:
 - Arduino IDE
 - ESP32 Hardware Library (used Node-MCU32s) (https://github.com/espressif/arduino-esp32/blob/master/docs/arduino-ide/boards_manager.md)